davidkitinberg/OOP-EX3/readme.md

 ### Book View (By Category)
 <img src="images/book_view_by_category.png" alt="Book View (By Category)" width="500px">

+### How to run this project
+1. Run the LibraryGUI as it is used as the main for the project.
+2. Register if you are a first comer, else, log in using your credentials.
+3. Choose the action you want to take from the main menu.
+4. Enjoy ( ͡° ͜ʖ ͡°)

 ## Acknowledgments
 - Developed as part of a Python programming course.